PaulBratslavsky/todo-strapi4-plugin/README.md

-# 3 Building out frontend of our plugin using Strapi Design System.
+# Building out frontend of our plugin using Strapi Design System.

+This plugin is based on the Strapi Plugin Development 101 Course created by Paul.

 # Outline